craigargh/cfg-python/slides/session_5.md

 The program should:
 - Ask the user to input a new to-do item
 - Read the contents of the existing to-do items
-- Add the new to do item to the to-do items
+- Add the new to do item to the existing to-do items
 - Save the updated to-do items

 You will need to manually create a new file called `todo.txt` in the same folder as your program before you start